Our Team

 She/Her

 Tawanna Murphy is a seasoned Revenue Expert based in Toledo, OH, with over 20 years of experience in healthcare management and revenue cycle management.
 With a heart for the homeless and a passion for serving the city of Toledo, she brings a unique perspective to her work.
-Tawanna is dedicated to strategic planning and process improvement, motivating teams to achieve both departmental and organizational goals.
+Tawanna is dedicated to strategic planning and process improvement, motivating teams to achieve common goals.
 Her expertise in leadership, project management, and customer relationship building has consistently delivered high job performance and solid results throughout her career.

 Grant Administrator